HaukurPall/ruv_dl/README.md

 - `downloads/` folder, contains the downloaded files
 - `organized/` folder, explained in the [organize](##organize) section.
-- `programs.json` file, contains information about all the programs fetched
-- `programs_last_fetched.txt` file, a timestamp for when we fetched the `programs.json`
 - `debug.log` file, logging information from the program
 - `downloaded.jsonl` file, contains information about the programs downloaded